Attractions and Interactions

 Alternatively, nature lovers may prefer to head to the 60-hectare Hong Kong Wetland Park, where the splendour of Hong Kong's biodiversity awaits.

 Visitors will then jump aboard the thrilling Peak Tram to travel upwards to Victoria Peak, to enjoy spectacular views of Victoria Harbour from the Peak Tower.
 Afterwards, they can enjoy an interactive experience with some of the world's top celebrities at Madame Tussauds Hong Kong waxworks museum.
+Your visitors can try their luck and pursure their dreams in Monopoly Dreams as well.

 Your guests will tuck into a harbour cruise dinner while millions of shimmering lights from the surrounding high-rises dazzle them as they experience the famous A Symphony of Lights show.
 The spectacular presentation has been classified as the 'World's Largest Permanent Light and Sound Show' by Guinness World Records.